Nintendo Switch: Future Game Roster Might Include ‘Crash Bandicoot,’ ‘Amnesia,’ And ‘Seven Knights’

 Besides Seven Knights, two well-established game titles are speculated to come to the Switch.
 A Crash Bandicoot game is reportedly being made for the portable console, stated Eurogamer.
 The new Crash Bandicoot title for the Nintendo Switch may be released in 2019.

-Another big title rumored to be coming to the Switch is Amnesia by Fictional Games.
+Another big title rumored to be coming to the Switch is Amnesia by Frictional Games.
 The rumors started when a fan of the game developer tweeted an inquiry about the Amnesia collection on the Switch, reported Gamereactor.

 Frictional Games opened up to the fan and replied that the developer would be interested in making a Switch port of Amnesia.
 However, fans hopes were dashed when Frictional Games stated that it couldn’t promise that the horror game would be available for the Switch.